chen-bowen/Opreationalizing_Machine_Learning_with_Azure/README.md

 ![Screenshot](images/Explanation_2.png)

-(step 9) Next we will proceed to publishing the pipeline as an endpoint.
-This could be accomplished by the following commands
+(step 9) To publish the pipeline as an endpoint, run following commands

 ```python